Connect with others who understand.

 Although the cause of lupus is unknown, certain factors may increase a person’s risk of developing the disease.

-• Gender — Women are more likely than men to develop lupus, according to the Centers for Disease Control and Prevention (CDC).
+• Sex and gender — Women are far more likely than men to develop lupus, according to the Centers for Disease Control and Prevention (CDC).
 The Lupus Foundation of America notes that 90 percent of people living with lupus are women.

 • Age — Most people are diagnosed with lupus between the ages of 15 and 45.